andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 Because there's absolutely no way that John Prine, when writing about the failing marriage of a middle aged woman, thought about how the journey of a 35 year man would color his interpretation of the song.
-Because every single person who enjoys art brings their own life story to it.
+It's my self-absorbed and convoluted way of observing that every single person who enjoys art brings their own life story to it.

-It's such a unique and captivating piece that every single audience member walks away from the performance with a different perspective.
-The first time I watched a recording of the piece I made an immediate connection to what I considered the most powerful section of the performance, and Woody Guthrie's *This Land Is Your Land*.
+*This Land Is Your Land* is such a unique and captivating piece that no two audience members walked out of the Nasher with the same perspective.
+The first time I watched the Paris recording I made an immediate connection between Woody Guthrie's *This Land Is Your Land* and what I considered to be the most powerful section of the performance.
 But that's just the Oklahoma in me.
 And I'm sure every single person at the Nasher made a connection to the piece that felt just at powerful and profound to them.